Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Proof Sketches of Lemmas and

+which is a portion of the Bayesian simple regret when arm $3$ is optimal.
+By using this, Lemma~\ref{lem_upper} bounds the EBI.

-The largest challenge in bounding the EBI $\BI_i(\bHrec(t-1), t) = L(\bHrec(t-1), t+1) - L_i(\bHrec(t-1), t)$ lies in its adaptivity.
-A slight difference in the posterior $\bHrec(s)$ can change the selection sequence $I(s),I(s+1),\dots,I(T)$, and thus it is generally hard to compute the EBI exactly.
-The high-level idea of Lemma \ref{lem_nodraw_one} is as follows.
-When an arm is very unlikely to be the best arm (i.e., under event $\EX$), the sample for that arm does not significantly improve the simple regret.
+The greatest challenge in bounding the EBI $\BI_i(\bHrec(t-1), t) = L(\bHrec(t-1), t+1) - L_i(\bHrec(t-1), t)$ lies in its adaptivity.
+A slight difference in the posterior $\bHrec(s)$ can change the selection sequence $\Irec(s),\Irec(s+1),\dots,\Irec(T)$, and thus it is generally difficult to compute the EBI exactly.
+The high-level idea of Lemma~\ref{lem_upper} is as follows.
+When an arm is very unlikely to be the best arm (i.e., under event $\EX$), the next sample for that arm does not significantly improve the simple regret.
 Notice that the difference between $L(\bHrec(t-1), t+1)$ and $L_i(\bHrec(t-1), t)$ is derived from the draw for arm $i$ at round $t$.
-To bound the EBI, we introduce a \textit{mock sample} algorithm, along with its loss $\Lmock(\bHrec(t-1), t)$ that utilizes the external randomizer $U(t)$ such that
+To bound the EBI, we introduce a \textit{mock-sample} algorithm, along with its loss $\Lmock(\bHrec(t-1), t)$, which utilizes the external randomizer $\Urec(t)$ such that

-have exactly the same distribution.
-The mock-sample algorithm has an incorrect posterior for arm $i$, but the difference due to the incorrectness can be bounded by